ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ![Product list](../../images/dashboard/catalog_products_list.png)

 ### Creating new product
 If you want to create a new product, click on the button in the upper right corner above the product table - *New product*.
-You will be redirected to the product details page (see [below](#editing-product)).
+You will be redirected to the product details page (see [Editing product](#editing-product)).
 ![Product list](../../images/dashboard/catalog_products_new_product.png)
 At this point, you can start setting data fields of the product.
 Make sure you select the product type first.
 The product type defines the structure of the product variant and it cannot be changed after the product is created.
 ![New product page](../../images/dashboard/catalog_product_new_product_page.png)
-After you firstly save the product, you'll be redirected to the product edit page (see [below](#editing-product)).
+After you firstly save the product, you'll be redirected to the product edit page (see [Editing product](#editing-product)).

 ### Editing product
 Editing a product is quite large topic.
 It's because the product is the core of the catalog and it has many different fields.
 The product edit page is divided into multiple sections.
 Each section is described in the following subsections.